especies

 vuelven mas oscuros y “bailan” para atraer a

 las hembras.
-Al igual que con los demás
+Al igual que con los demás Peces

-Peces Damisela, son los machos quienes
+Damisela, son los machos quienes construyen

-construyen el nido y protegen los huevos.
+el nido y protegen los huevos.
+Los Sargentos

-Los Sargentos comen de todo: algas,
+comen de todo: algas, plancton, larvas de

-plancton, larvas de invertebrados, pequeños
+invertebrados, pequeños camarones,

-camarones, cangrejos y otros peces.
+cangrejos y otros peces.
+Pueden llegar a medir

-Pueden llegar a medir hasta 23 cm, aunque
+hasta 23 cm, aunque normalmente son más

-jóvenes se les puede encontrar en charcos
+pequeños.
+A los jóvenes se les puede

-inundados por la marea o limpiando a
+o limpiando a

 Tortugas Blancas de parásitos.